 Even though the story itself was a fiction, after I made the film — it took five years to make the film — I had a few people come up to me whom I’d known right through the whole process, but who [then] confided real life stories with me that were similar to the picture.
 So I thought it was a complete fiction that I was creating, but actually it wasn’t.
 It’s just that the taboo was so big, it’s only after the event that people had the courage to come tell me.

-TSR: So you spent a lot of time with a lot of people in that group.
+7R: So you spent a lot of time with a lot of people in that group for My Brother The Devil.
 That must have been difficult if it was all male, and the culture is all about performance for men.

 I learned a new language, and I wrote the script in that language.
 There’s actually a glossary that went along with the script of all the urban slang, because when I was putting it out into the industry to try to get money, like producers and stuff, people couldn’t understand it, because I wrote it literally in the language.
 And of course, it took five years to write, so words would not be cool anymore, so I was constantly updating the script so that it was current.